zsteinkamp/m4l-Knobbler4/README.md

 ## Changelog

+- 2024-10-29 [v5](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v5/Knobbler4-v5.zip) - Add non-blocking telemetry ping on load.
+Does not send any identifying information, only the plugin name, the local computer name, type of computer, and CPU type.
+I just want to see which plugins are used the most.
+- 2024-10-24 [v4](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v4/Knobbler4-v4.zip) - Add assignable device presets to Bluhand.
 - 2024-10-12 [v3](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v3/Knobbler4-v3.zip) - Fix bug related to slider 25 masquerading as slider 15; Typography refinement in the .tosc file; Consolidate back to a single `Knobbler4.tosc` file (Bluhand is back, baby!); Fix value display in Bluhand if the value was a bare number; Fix bug with changing devices in Bluhand if you were not on bank 1, the display would be incorrect. _NOTE: Use the Files app on the iPad to delete the `.tosc` files before updating with the new version from here._
 - 2024-09-22 [v2](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v2/Knobbler4-v2.zip) - Re-adds Bluhand functionality, double-tap a slider to return to the default value.
 Make sure you update the `.tosc` files on your iPad when downloading this update!
 - 2024-09-08 [v1](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v1/Knobbler4-v1.zip) - Initial release.